roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-01 ****** byLifeisgood21© Vic continued to leisurely grind her ass back against me her pussy muscles milking the last little bit of cum from my dick.
+Vic continued to leisurely grind her ass back against me her pussy muscles milking the last little bit of cum from my dick.
 I withdrew my dick from her and stood up and went to tie up the boat.
 Vic remained on her hands and knees for a bit longer before rising on to her knees.
 She smiled at me while she scooped my cum out of her pussy and cleaning her fingers off with her tongue.
 "Mmmm yum."
 She said.

  "Glad you enjoy it!
 I foresee you getting more in the future."
 I said smiling.